barpie91/CurrencyNotification/README.md

 The document focuses mainly on code with best OPP and Data Science practices.
 However, it can be used further in comprehensive implementations.

-Key assumptions:
+Key assumptions "Work in progress":
-1. Implementation of Currency exchange class on Google Cloud platform to collect daily currency rates and save them in the CSV file located in the destination directory.
+Implementation of Currency exchange class on Google Cloud platform to collect daily currency rates and save them in the CSV file located in the destination directory.